-ES 3.4 Measureable Objectives
+ES 3.4 Measurable Objectives

-Due to observed groundwater level declines, both interim milestones and 20-year measureable objectives were developed for the Tri-Valley Management area.
-The Owens Valley and Owens Lake management areas are considered to be in a dynamic steady state condition, therefore the interim milestones in those management areas are equal to the 20-year measureable objective.
+Due to observed groundwater level declines, both interim milestones and 20-year measurable objectives were developed for the Tri-Valley Management area.
+The Owens Valley and Owens Lake management areas are considered to be in a dynamic steady state condition, therefore the interim milestones in those management areas are equal to the 20-year measurable objective.
 Due to stable water levels, application of the GSP in the Owens Valley and Owens Lake Management Area would maintain current conditions and would not contribute to undesirable results in the Tri-Valley management area.
-Stabilizing water levels and spring flow declines in the Tri-Valley Management Area, as proposed by this GSP, would stabilize groundwater flow and spring discharge into the Owens Valley Management Area.
+Stabilizing water levels and spring flow declines in the Tri-Valley Management Area, as proposed by this GSP, would stabilize groundwater flow and spring discharge into the Owens Valley Management Area and not contribute to undesirable results in the Owens Valley Management Area.